Reverse osmosis: Aquariums

-Many reef aquarium keepers use RO systems to make fish-friendly seawater.
-Ordinary tap water can contain excessive chlorine, chloramines, copper, nitrates, nitrites, phosphates, silicates, or other chemicals detrimental to marine organisms.
-Contaminants such as nitrogen and phosphates can lead to unwanted algae growth.
-An effective combination of both RO and deionization is popular among reef aquarium keepers, and is preferred above other water purification processes due to the low cost of ownership and operating costs.
-Where chlorine and chloramines are found in the water, carbon filtration is needed before RO, as common residential membranes do not address these compounds.

-Freshwater aquarists also use RO to duplicate the soft waters found in many tropical waters.
-While many tropical fish can survive in treated tap water, breeding can be impossible.
-Many aquatic shops sell containers of RO water for this purpose.
-It is possible to produce RO water from a domestic supply.
-Equipment is fairly simple to install, and works at regular domestic pressures.
-The membranes in the RO filter cartridges loose their effectiveness over time, and need occasional replacement.
+RO water is used in marine and reef aquariums to prepare artificial seawater and to replace water lost through evaporation.
+Because RO water contains low concentrations of dissolved substances, its use can limit the introduction of compounds such as silicates that can contribute to unwanted growth in aquariums.
+Aquarium shops may sell either freshwater produced by RO or prepared RO saltwater.

 Window cleaning

-An increasingly popular method of cleaning windows is the "water-fed pole" system.
-Instead of washing windows with conventional detergent, they are scrubbed with purified water, typically containing less than 10 ppm dissolved solids, using a brush on the end of a pole wielded from ground level.
-RO is commonly used to purify the water.
+Some professional window cleaners use purified water delivered through a telescoping water-fed pole fitted with a brush.
+RO, deionisation or a combination of the two can be used to produce the purified water.
+Because most dissolved minerals have been removed, the rinse water can be allowed to dry on the glass without leaving the mineral deposits associated with untreated water.

 Landfill leachate purification

 Treatment with RO is limited, resulting in low recoveries on high concentration (measured with electrical conductivity) and membrane fouling.
 RO applicability is limited by conductivity, organics, and scaling inorganic elements such as CaSO_{4}, Si, Fe and Ba.
 Low organic scaling can use two different technologies: spiral wound membrane, and (for high organic scaling, high conductivity and higher pressure (up to 90 bars)), disc tube modules with RO membranes can be used.
 Disc tube modules were redesigned for landfill leachate purification that is usually contaminated with organic material.
 Due to the cross-flow, it is given a flow booster pump that recirculates the flow over the membrane between 1.5 and 3 times before it is released as a concentrate.
 High velocity protects against membrane scaling and allows membrane cleaning.